mcook42/Virtual-World-for-Reddit/Documents/Use Case 1.md

 1. Server recognizes a need to update data

- a) Request from user

- b) Automatic update

- c) Processing of graphic-specific data
+ a) Our application requests Reddit content.

+ b) Every ten minutes the server periodically updates its database with recent Reddit content.

 2. Server responds to the request

- a) Query the table for data
+ a) Server queries the database for the desired Reddit content.

- b) Request the data from Reddit
+ b) When the database does not contain the desired Reddit content or when the content is outdated, the server loads content from Reddit using PRAW.

 3. Server returns the acquired data to the user

- a) Process the acquired data
+ a) Data is formated into a JSON document.

- b) Format the data
+ b) Data is sent back to the application.

 ###Extensions